Generalization bounds for learning under graph-dependence: A survey: Applications

 \subsection{Bipartite ranking}

-\mra{In bipartite ranking, the goal is to assign higher scores to instances of the positive class than the ones of the negative class \citep{Freund03,Agarwal09}.
-This framework corresponds to many applications in Information Retrieval such as routing \citep{Jiao18}, recommender systems \citep{Sidana21}, or uplift-modelling \citep{Betlei21}, and it has attracted a lot of interest in recent years since the empirical ranking error of a scoring function $h:\mathcal{X}\rightarrow \mathbb{R}$ over a training set $T=\left(x_i,y_i\right)_{1\le i\le m}$ with $y_i\in\{-1,+1\}$; is equal to one minus the Area Under the ROC Curve (AUC) of $h$ \citep{Cortes04}:
+The goal of bipartite ranking is to assign higher scores to instances of the positive class than the ones of the negative class \citep{Freund03,Agarwal09}.
+This framework corresponds to many applications of information retrieval such as recommender systems \citep{Sidana21}, and uplift-modeling \citep{Betlei21}, etc.